debsamanta5571-dot/moba-prototype/README.md

 ### Effects

-The ability CDO has an `Effects` array of `FMobaEffectSpec`.
-Each row is a type, a target (`HitActor` or `Self`), a magnitude, and a duration.
-Blueprint fills the rows.
-C++ applies them.
-This path does not use `UGameplayEffect`.
+`Effects` on the ability CDO is a `TArray<FMobaEffectSpec>`.
+Each spec is a type, a target (`HitActor` or `Self`), a magnitude, and a duration.
+You set those rows on the Blueprint. `ApplyMobaEffects` applies them.

-A spec never fires on its own. `ApplyAbilityHit` calls `ApplyMobaDamage` first.
-Only a successful write (authority, enemy, alive) runs the array.
-Hit specs go to the victim.
-Self specs go to the caster.
-Sweeps, waves, and beam ticks pass `bApplySelfEffects` on the first hit only, so a self-heal doesn't scale with how many bodies were in the cone.
+`ApplyAbilityHit` applies damage first.
+Specs run only if that write succeeds, so a friend or a simulated copy never gets the effect. `HitActor` specs go to the victim. `Self` specs go to the caster.
+Sweeps, slam waves, and beam ticks apply self effects on the first successful hit only.
+Otherwise, a self-heal would fire once per body in the cone.

-Heal writes the attribute set.
+Heal adds Health, clamped to max.
 Slow, stun, and haste go through `UMobaStatusComponent` on heroes and minions.
-The component replicates the flags, the speed multipliers, and the end times, and it sets loose tags (`State.Stunned`, `State.Slowed`, `State.Hasted`) so activation can refuse a stunned pawn.
-Stun also cancels `State.Beaming` and a held ground target.
+The component replicates the flags, the speed multipliers, and the end times.
+It also sets loose tags (`State.Stunned`, `State.Slowed`, `State.Hasted`) so a stunned pawn fails `CanActivateAbility`.
+Stun cancels beam and a held ground aim.
 Towers have no status component.

-Slow is a stack of `(1 - amount)` terms.
+Walk speed is `base * slow * haste * plant`.
+Haste multiplies with slow and plant; it doesn't replace the base.
+Slows stack with each other as `(1 - amount)`.
 Values over 1 are treated as percent, so `20` is 20%.
-Haste overwrites; it doesn't stack.
-Final walk speed is `base * slow * haste * plant`.
-Stun ignores that product and disables movement until the timer expires.
+Stun skips the product and disables movement until the timer expires.

-Putting a slow on a new bolt is an array entry, not a subclass.
-A new kind of effect is an `EMobaEffectType` value and a branch in `ApplySpec`.
-Timed crowd control gets a replicated field and a timer on the status component.
-A number that should last the match belongs on `UMobaAttributeSet`, and on `EMobaShopStat` if the shop should sell it.
+A slow on an existing bolt is another row in `Effects`, not a new class.
+A new effect type is an `EMobaEffectType` case and a branch in `ApplySpec`.
+If the effect lasts a few seconds, give it a replicated field and a timer on the status component.
+If it should last the match, put it on `UMobaAttributeSet`, and on `EMobaShopStat` if the shop should sell it.
+Don't start from `UGameplayEffect`.

 ### Networking